stanfordnlp/CoreNLP/doc/ner/README.txt

 The NER code may also be run as a server listening on a socket:

-java -mx1000m -cp stanford-ner.jar edu.stanford.nlp.ie.NERServer 1234
+java -mx1000m -cp stanford-ner.jar:lib/* edu.stanford.nlp.ie.NERServer 1234

 You can specify which model to load with flags, either one on disk:

-java -mx1000m -cp stanford-ner.jar edu.stanford.nlp.ie.NERServer -loadClassifier classifiers/all.3class.crf.ser.gz 1234
+java -mx1000m -cp stanford-ner.jar:lib/* edu.stanford.nlp.ie.NERServer -loadClassifier classifiers/all.3class.crf.ser.gz 1234

 Or if you have put a model inside the jar file:

-java -mx1000m -cp stanford-ner.jar edu.stanford.nlp.ie.NERServer -loadJarClassifier all.3class.crf.ser.gz 1234
+java -mx1000m -cp stanford-ner.jar:lib/* edu.stanford.nlp.ie.NERServer -loadJarClassifier all.3class.crf.ser.gz 1234

 RUNNING CLASSIFIERS FROM INSIDE A JAR FILE